He loves me. He loves me not.

 9. Bonds with You

-He invites you to simple bonding activities.
+An avoidant person loves simple bonding activities.
 It’s not as hard-core as surfing or mountain climbing, but reading in a park looks like an ideal quiet us-time.

 Don’t forget the snacks.